 Q7: Aren’t humans getting bigger, hence why the need for change?

 A7: There is evidence that this trend, attributed to improved nutrition, has levelled off in developed countries.
 However, while humans have indeed have been getting bigger, this applies to both genders and all races, as well as to children.
 The gender, age and racial differences remain however, and there is no evidence that many larger handed pianists would now prefer a larger keyboard.
 Those men with ‘fat’ fingers may not necessarily have a large span so would not automatically prefer wider keys as that would reduce their reach.
+Careful design of black keys could minimise problems caused by ‘fat fingers’.

 It’s also important to consider that piano keyboards were smaller prior to the 1880s when humans were smaller, and different sizes were available, including pianos designed specifically for ‘ladies’.
 And prior to the Romantic period, intervals larger than an octave were rarely encountered in the piano repertoire.
 Since then, the demands in terms of hand span have increased with 20th century compositions.
 What is relevant is the variation in hand size among the population today, and how this relates to piano repertoire.